rdltechworks/mycard.ai/README.md

     npm run deploy
     ```
     This command uses `wrangler` to deploy your Cloudflare Workers and the static assets from `dist/` to Cloudflare Pages.

+## Backlog
+*   Exploring more advanced AI models and techniques (e.g., RAG) for improved generation quality and nuanced "tone" integration.
+*   Developing a more sophisticated frontend for job tracking and user interaction.

 ## Future Enhancements

 *   Implementing a robust user authentication and payment system.
-*   Exploring more advanced AI models and techniques (e.g., RAG) for improved generation quality and nuanced "tone" integration.
-*   Developing a more sophisticated frontend for job tracking and user interaction.
 *   Integration with Cloudflare Images for advanced image processing and OCR capabilities.